 Thank you for choosing Tomball ISD Child Nutrition Department to provide nutritious meals for your child.
 We consider it an honor to serve our students every day and play an active role in their daily nutrition.

 Money may be deposited into student accounts with cash or check in the cafeteria, or online at www.schoolcafe.com.
 Advanced payment is not necessary.
 However, this process is convenient for parents, and a child is always ensured a nutritious cafeteria breakfast and lunch.
-This unique school year, our cashiers will encourage all change from cash transactions be applied to student accounts preventing potential spread of the Covid-19 virus.
+This unique school year, our cashiers will encourage all change from cash transactions to be applied to student accounts preventing the potential spread of the Covid-19 virus.
 Contact either your school cafeteria manager or the Child Nutrition Department for information or questions regarding the above payment procedures.

 Students may charge meals up to the value of two breakfasts and two lunches (Elem/Int. – $7.50, JH - $8.50, HS - $9.50).
 An automated phone call occurs when a negative balance appears on a student’s account.
 If a student account exhausts the grace period/charge limit, the student must select a peanut butter and jelly or toasted cheese sandwich entrée for lunch and/or a cereal entrée for breakfast until the negative balance is paid.
 A la Carte items are not available for charging.